-- Tips in working with NIH on situations regarding the balance: - Balances typical equate to slow progress be forthcoming - Submit timely reports (FFRs) and information - Discuss options proactively there are a lot of different options! - Due to the pandemic, we have seen a significant number of grants with delays and higher than normal unobligated balances.
-Each situation is unique, and the type of action may need to be tailored to the specific case.
+- Tips in working with NIH on situations regarding the balance: - Balances typical equate to slow progress be forthcoming - Submit timely reports (FFRs) and information - Discuss options proactively there are a lot of different options!

 WE ARE NOT LOOKING TO TAKE THE \$ - we are looking to do what is in the best interest for all parties!